University of Toronto Scarborough: Toronto Pan Am Sports Centre

-The Toronto Pan Am Sports Centre (TPASC) is a major athletic facility located on the UTSC campus.
+The Toronto Pan Am Sports Centre (TPASC) is a major athletic facility located on the Scarborough campus.
 It was constructed for the 2015 Pan American Games and Parapan American Games.
 It is co-owned by the University of Toronto and the City of Toronto.
 It also serves as the home arena for the Scarborough Shooting Stars of the Canadian Elite Basketball League (CEBL).
 In 2024, more than 11,000 students made use of TPASC.

 Opened in 2014, the facility includes: